awslabs/aws-well-architected-labs/Security/100 - AWS Account & Root User/Lab Guide.md

 If your MFA device is lost, stolen, or not working, you can still sign in using alternative factors of authentication.
 To do this, you must verify your identity using the email and phone that are registered with your account.
 This means that if you can't sign in with your MFA device, you can sign in by verifying your identity using the email and phone that are registered with your account.
 Before you enable MFA for your root user, review your account settings and contact information to make sure that you have access to the email and phone number.
 To learn about signing in using alternative factors of authentication, see [What If an MFA Device Is Lost or Stops Working](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_mfa_lost-or-broken.html)?.
 To disable this feature, contact [AWS Support](https://console.aws.amazon.com/support/home#/).

-1. Sign in to the AWS Management Console and open the IAM console at https://console.aws.amazon.com/iam/.
+1. Use your AWS account email address and password to sign in as the AWS account root user to the IAM console at [https://console.aws.amazon.com/iam/](https://console.aws.amazon.com/iam/)
 2. Do one of the following:

    * **Option 1**: Choose Dashboard, and under Security Status, expand Activate MFA on your root user.